pitworker/portfolio/public/content/zobits/zobits-text.md

 | `0xF` | Mollusk | ![mollusk](/content/zobits/images/molluskA.gif "mollusk") | The *mollusk* is a small organism that eats plants and fungi.
 This organism is one of the few animals in the *Zobits* ecosystem that consumes mold. |

 ## Creative Context

+*Zobits* can be categorized squarely under the genres of toys-to-life and slow games.
+The toy's digital ecosystem also draws direct inspiration from the algorithmic environments and societies of Max Bittker's [*orb.farm*](https://orb.farm/) and Ian cheng's [*Emissaries*](http://iancheng.com/emissaries).

+## Attributions

+This project was advised by Golan Levin, Matt Zywica.
+Financial support was provided by Carnegie Mellon's SURG/CW and FRFAF grant programs.
+Additional support was provided by Tom Hughes and Stephanie Murray.

+Much of the source code for this project can be found [here.](https://github.com/pitworker/emile)